Alessandro Lionardi

-Alessandro Lionardi or Leonardi was an Italian poet from Padova, active in the mid-16th century.
+Alessandro Lionardi or Leonardi was an Italian poet from Padua, active in the mid-16th century.
 He was a doctor of law, and author of an important treatise on poetry and rhetoric, the Dialogi (dialoghi, or "dialogues").
 He is the author of the texts of Alfonso Ferrabosco's five-voice madrigals Vidi pianger madonna and Come dal ciel seren rugiada sole.

 Published works

 The published works of Lionardi include: